fractionasian/thelinac/docs/index.md

         ...       # Other markdown pages, images and other files.

 !!! note
     This is an admonition.
-HTML.
+IMRT.
+UICC.
+EQD2.